Federal Criminal Defense

 U.S. District Court for the Northern District of California (May 5, 2014)

-SUPER LAWYER in Criminal Law in San Diego every year 2008 to present.
-In 2017 and 2018, I was one of only three or four criminal defense attorneys to be included in the Top 50 lawyers overall in San Diego.
+SUPER LAWYER in Criminal Law in San Diego every year 2008 to 2019.
+In 2017, 2018, and 2019, Mr. Hermansen was one of only three or four criminal defense attorneys to be included in the Top 50 lawyers overall in San Diego.
 Super Lawyers rates outstanding lawyers who have attained a high degree of peer recognition and professional achievement.
 The selection process includes independent research, peer nominations, and peer evaluations.

 2018 APPELLATE ATTORNEY OF THE YEAR AWARD San Diego Criminal Defense Bar Association (March 27, 2018).